MontiCore/monticore/docs/BestPractices-Language-Design.md

 MontiCore provides alternative solutions to embed the language `Embedded` into the language `Host` at the extension point `I`.
-All solutions presented here require to implement a new grammar `G` that extends the grammars `Embedded` and `Host`, which reuses the start nonterminal of the `Host` grammar:
+All solutions presented here require to implement a new grammar `G` that extends the grammars `Embedded` and `Host` reuses the start nonterminal of the `Host` grammar:

 ```
 grammar G extends Host, Embedded { start A; }
 ```

 The connection between extension point and extension is performed by an additional grammar rule in the grammar `G`.
-This can be realized in one of the following ways, each of which has its own advantages and disadvantages:
+This can be realized in one of the following ways each one of which has its own advantages and disadvantages:

-1. Embedding through overriding of extension rule and implementing extension point rule:
+1. Embedding through overriding of extension rule and implementing extension point:
     * `E implements I;`
     * Advantage: simple embedding rule
     * Disadvantage: does not work in combination with inheritance of extension rule
-    * Should therefore only be used, it `E` is not used anywhere else (= in not other language that is potentially used in combination with this language)
+    * Should therefore only be used, if `E` is not used anywhere else (= in not other language that is potentially used in combination with this language)
 2. Embedding through extending extension rule and implementing extension point rule:
     * `IE extends E implements I = "something";`
     * Advantage: does work in combination with inheritance of extension rule
     * Disadvantage: cloning of RHS of the extension rule can produce inconsistencies if `E` is changed
-    * Can be used if it is assured that this rule is adjusted whenever `E` is changed, e.g., by assuming that `E` is not modified at all
+    * Can be used if it is assured that this rule is adjusted whenever `E` is changed, e.g. by assuming that `E` is not modified at all
 3. Embedding through implementing extension point rule and providing extension on right-hand side:
     * `IE implements I = E;`
     * Advantage: does work in combination with inheritance of extension rule
-    * Disadvantage: introduces new level of indirection in AST that invalidates check whether required abstract syntax (RHS of interface nonterminal) is present
+    * Disadvantage: introduces new level of indirection in the AST that invalidates the check whether the required abstract syntax (RHS of interface nonterminal) is present
     * Should therefore not be used, if the interface has a right-hand side
 * Defined by: AB